transientskp/tkp/documentation/installation/osx.rst

 Preamble
 ********

-Although there are many ways to install TKP and it dependecies, our finding is that using the `homebrew`_ project gives the smoothest installation experience.
+Although there are many ways to install TKP and it dependecies, we find that using the `Homebrew`_ gives a smooth installation experience.

 ************